 Weapon Vaults are joining weapon blueprints in the Call of Duty Store, giving players access to a custom weapon featuring a unique skin and a range of attachments.
 The example used in the Call of Duty blog is the FJX Cinder which comes with the Modern Warfare 2 Vault Edition.
 Bear in mind that the FJX Cinder has a custom skin which means its attachments may not suit some of the weapons in your arsenal.

 That’s everything you need to know about the Gunsmith 2.0 in Call of Duty Modern Warfare 2.
-If you want to keep up to date with the latest battle royale game in the series, we have a guide on the Warzone 2 release date which is rumoured to launch at the end of the year.
-We’ve also got a list of all the confirmed Modern Warfare 2 guns so far, including plenty of familiar faces.
+If you want to keep up to date with the latest battle royale game in the series, we have a guide on the Warzone 2 release date which is set to launch in November.